eternaItree/eternaItree.github.io/_posts/2024-02-17-Lucid_Context_Switching.md

 4. execute our Lucid logic in place of the kernel, think of Lucid as Bochs' kernel
 5. return gracefully to Bochs by restoring its state

+## C Library
+Normally programmers don't have to worry about making syscalls directly.
+They instead use functions that are defined and implemented in a C library instead, and its these functions that actually make the syscalls.
+You can think of these functions as wrappers around a syscall.
+For instance if you use the C library function for `open`, you're not directly making a syscall, you're calling into the library's `open` function and that function is the one emitting a `syscall` instruction that actually peforms the context switch into the kernel.
+Doing things this way takes a lot of the portability work off of the programmer's shoulders because the guts of the library functions perform all of the conditional checks for environmental variables and execute accordingly.
+Programmers just call the `open` function and don't have to worry about things like syscall numbers, error handling, etc as those things are kept abstracted and uniform in the code exported to the programmer.

+This provides a nice chokepoint for our purposes, as the programmers of Bochs also use C library functions instead of invoking syscalls directly.
+This means, we can know ahead of t